124 Cost-Sensitive Learning

 124.6 6.
 Evaluation Under Asymmetric Costs

-Accuracy is meaningless when costs are asymmetric and classes are imbalanced, so cost-sensitive systems are evaluated with metrics aligned to the decision.
-Total cost on a held-out set, computed with the operative cost matrix, is the most direct measure and should be reported whenever costs are known.
-When a single threshold is not yet fixed, ranking metrics such as the area under the precision-recall curve summarize performance across operating points and are far more informative than the area under the ROC curve in the heavily imbalanced regime, because precision responds to the prevalence of the minority class while the false positive rate does not.
+When a single threshold is not yet fixed, ranking metrics such as the area under the precision-recall curve summarize performance across operating points and are far more informative than the area under the ROC curve in the heavily imbalanced regime, because precision responds to the prevalence of the minority class while the false positive rate does not (reference 9).
 The decisive habit is to evaluate models on the cost they incur, not the errors they count, since two models with identical error rates can differ enormously in expected cost once the asymmetry is taken into account.

 124.7 References